 underutilisation (housing): Occurs where a dwelling contains one or more bedrooms surplus to the needs of the household occupying it, according to the Canadian National Occupancy Standard.
 Compare with overcrowding.

-unemployed: Describes people aged 15 and over who were not employed during the reference week of the Australian Bureau of Statistics Labour Force Survey, and had actively looked for full or part- time work at any time in the previous 4 weeks, or were waiting to start a new job within 4 weeks of the end of the reference period.
+unemployed: Describes people aged 15 and over who were not employed during the reference week of the Australian Bureau of Statistics Labour Force Survey, and had actively looked for work in the previous 4 weeks and were available for work in the reference week, or were waiting to start a new job within 4 weeks of the end of the reference period and could have started had it been available.
 This definition applies to the Labour Force Survey and may differ somewhat from definitions in other collections.
 Compare with employed.

-unemployment payment: Benefits or payments available to working age people looking for work, including Youth Allowance Other and Newstart Allowance.
+unemployment payments: Benefits or payments available to working age people (aged 16 and over but under the Age Pension qualifying age) looking for work or earning under the income threshold, including Youth Allowance (other), JobSeeker Payment and Newstart Allowance (ceased 20 March 2020).

 unemployment rate: Number of unemployed people, expressed as a percentage of the labour force.

-volunteer: Someone who, in the previous 12 months, willingly gave unpaid help, in the form of time, service or skills, through an organisation or group.
+volunteer: A person who willingly provides unpaid help, in the form of time, service or skills, through an organisation or group.

 volunteer rate: Number of volunteers as a percentage of the relevant population.